mlalpha/Portable-AR-Sandbox/README.md

 ### File description

-The main scripts are inside app/java/com/projecttango/examples/java/point cloud.
+The main scripts are inside app/java/com/projecttango/examples/java/pointcloud.

 1. PointCloud.java - Using color to indicate the depth distance.
 Linear interpolation for x-axis.
 Data size control.

-2. Points.java -
+2. Points.java - Passing point cloud data and color array to rendering process.
+Using for processing the point data such as duplicate, interpolate, crop, points and map the depth valute to color from the customing palette.

-3. FrustumAxes.java -
+3. FrustumAxes.java - Display frame.

-4. Grid.java -
+4. Grid.java - Display Grid.

 5. PointCloudActivity.java - A Main Activity of application to connect Tango service and collect the point cloud data to OPEN GL.
 Setup RajawaliRednerer.
-Calculate the average depth distance
+Calculate the average depth distance.

-6. PointCloudRajawaliRenderer.java - Rendering point cloud data
+6. PointCloudRajawaliRenderer.java - Get point cloud data and pass it to customized java functions.

-7. TouchViewHandler.java - Handle the event which including first person view button, top-up view button and zoom in/out event.
+7. TouchViewHandler.java - Handle the events which including first person view button, top-up view button and zoom in/out event.